LimeChain/hashport-contracts/README.md

 </div>

 This repository contains the smart contracts for the Hedera <-> Ethereum bridge.
-Contracts consist of the ERC20 WHBAR and the Bridge contract responsible for the minting/burning of tokens.
+Contracts consist of the ERC20 WHBAR and the Controller contract responsible for the minting/burning of tokens.

 ## Contract Addresses & ABI